kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 It also helps to have good, strong individuals in the team who can step up and help when needed.
 For example, unfortunately, we lost one of our teammates after the start of the release cycle.
 That was tragic.
 His name was [Peeyush Gupta](https://github.com/cncf/memorials/blob/main/peeyush-gupta.md).
 He was an awesome and wonderful human-- very warm.

-I didn't get more chance to interact with him.
+I didn't get more of a chance to interact with him.
 I had exchanged a few Slack messages, but I got his warm personality.
 I just want to take a couple of seconds to remember him.
 He was awesome.

 After we lost him, we had this strong person from the team step up and lead the communications, who had never been a part of the release team before at all.
 He was a shadow for the first time.
 His name was Jesse Butler.
 So he stepped up, and he just took it away.
 He ran the comms show for 1.22.